The 4 Best Ways to Use Points and Miles for Emirates First Class in 2025 The 4 Best Ways to Use Points and Miles for Emirates First Class in 2025

 Book First Class Through Emirates Skywards

 Naturally, you can use Emirates Skywards to book yourself into First Class luxury.
 And there are two ways to do so.
-The first is more traditional, but comes at a higher price tag.
+The first is more traditional, but comes at a higher price tag and requires Emirates status.
 The second requires some strategy and luck.

 New Emirates First Class